Saicharanpadarthi/secure-aptos-vault/README.md

+## Project Title
+Decentralized Encrypted File Sharing

+## Selectedv Domain
+Cyber Security

+Sure!
+Here's a concise **Problem Statement** and **Use Case** for the **Martian Aptos & Sui Wallet Extension** project:

+## ❗ Problem Statement

+With the rise of new-generation blockchains like **Aptos** and **Sui**, users and developers face a lack of secure, easy-to-use wallet solutions that support these ecosystems.
+Most existing wallets are either limited in functionality or do not offer seamless multi-chain support, making it difficult for users to interact with decentralized apps (dApps), manage assets, or explore Web3.

+## 💡 Use Case

+The **Martian Wallet Extension** allows users to:

+ **Create and manage wallets** for Aptos and Sui blockchains.
+ **Send and receive tokens/NFTs** securely.
+ **Connect to dApps** and perform blockchain transactions directly from the browser.
+ **Switch between networks** effortlessly.
+ Enable **developers** to build and test dApps with wallet integration support.

+## 📄 Abstract

+The **Martian Wallet Extension** is a browser-based crypto wallet designed to interact seamlessly with the **Aptos** and **Sui** blockchains.
+It provides users with a secure and user-friendly interface to store, send, and receive digital assets, manage NFTs, and interact with decentralized applications (dApps).
+With features like network switching, secure private key management, and real-time blockchain interaction, Martian serves as a gateway for users to explore and participate in the next generation of decentralized ecosystems.

+---

+## ❗ Problem Description

+As blockchain technology continues to grow, users face challenges in interacting with decentralized ecosystems due to:

+**Complex wallet setup processes**
+**Lack of user-friendly interfaces**
+**Limited support for emerging blockchains like Aptos and Sui** **Security concerns with private key management** **Inability to seamlessly switch between blockchain networks**

+The **Martian Wallet Extension** addresses these issues by offering:

+ A simple and intuitive wallet setup
+ Support for both **Aptos** and **Sui** networks Secure key storage and recovery phrase protection Easy integration with dApps and token management
+ A fast and responsive user experience tailored for Web3 users

 ## 📝 Project Explanation

 Welcome to your Lovable project!
 This is a modern web application built with the latest and greatest frontend technologies to help you build fast, responsive, and beautiful user interfaces.